Marcin Kamiński

-Marcin Kamiński (born 15 January 1992) is a Polish professional footballer who plays as a centre-back for Bundesliga club Schalke 04 and the Poland national team.
+Marcin Kamiński (born 15 January 1992) is a Polish professional footballer who plays as a centre-back for Ekstraklasa club Wisła Płock.

 Club career

 Lech Poznań

 Kamiński made his professional debut for Lech Poznań in the Ekstraklasa on 21 November 2009, coming on as a substitute in the 90th minute for Jakub Wilk in a 3–1 home win against Ruch Chorzów.
 He played a total of over 200 matches for the club and won two championships (2009–10 and 2014–15).